LTV Signatures in PDF

 // Step 2 pdfsign.Reset(); pdfsign.InputFile = "signed.pdf"; pdfsign.OutputFile = "updated.pdf"; pdfsign.TimestampServer = "http://time.certum.pl"; pdfsign.Update();

-This method separates the signing stage from the chain validation stage, since chain validation only occurs in step 2.
-It is also more robust than other methods because, for example, intermittent unavailability of an OCSP or CRL responder will not break the signing process – you can repeat the Update attempt later with the same signature if needed.
+This method separates the signing stage from the chain validation stage, because chain validation occurs only in step 2.
+It is also more robust than other methods because, for example, intermittent unavailability of an OCSP or CRL responder will not break the signing process—you can repeat the Update attempt later with the same signature, if needed.

 Extending an LTV Signature